Table Mountain at sunset in Cape Town

 Primates and penguins

-These days shipwrecks on the Cape of Good Hope are less of a concern since most people explore the Cape and the rest of the peninsula by car or on foot.
-The Cape is part of the Table Mountain National Park, and while you won’t see the Big Five (lion, leopard, elephant, buffalo, and rhino) here, the reserve is home to ostrich, zebra, and various antelope species.
+These days, shipwrecks on the Cape of Good Hope are less of a concern since most people explore the Cape and the rest of the peninsula by car or on foot.
+The Cape is part of Table Mountain National Park, and while you won’t see the Big Five (lion, leopard, elephant, buffalo, and rhino) here, the reserve is home to ostrich, zebra, and various antelope species.

-Around Cape Point itself troops of baboons scout for their lunch—these guys can sniff out a picnic at 90 paces, even if it’s still packed away in the trunk of a car.
+Around Cape Point itself, troops of baboons scout for their lunch—these guys can sniff out a picnic at 90 paces, even if it’s still packed away in the trunk of a car.
 Farther north near the seaside suburb of Simon’s Town lives a colony of birds you might not associate with Africa: penguins.
 If you’re lucky, one will swim by as you paddle in the icy ocean waters of the Atlantic.

 Time for tea…and gin